anaswaratrajan/habitat_dash/README.md

+# Habitat_api for prevention of bushfires
-# api gives humidity map of the world.
+Api gives humidity map of the world.